smalot/pdfparser/doc/CustomConfig.md

 # Configuring the behavior of the parser

-To change the behavior the parser, create a `Config` object and pass it to the parser.
+To change the behavior of the parser, create a `Config` object and pass it to the parser.
 In this case, we're setting the font space limit.
 Changing this value can be helpful when `getText()` returns a text with too many spaces.